rmsk2/rustpwman/README.md

 In order to build `rustpwman` with the password cache feature you have to use the command `cargo build --release --no-default-features --features pwmanclientwin`.
 If you do not care about the password cache use `cargo build --release --no-default-features`.
 You should additionally build the `paste_utf8.exe` tool by running `build_paste_utf8.bat` in a Visual
-Studio developer prompt which enables you to paste the clipboard contents while editing an entry.
+Studio developer prompt which enables you to paste the clipboard contents while editing an entry and to copy an entry which contains non-ASCII characters (in my case Umlauts) to the clipboard in such a way that the non ASCII characters are displayed correctly.

 This batch file also builds `winfilter.exe` from the rust source `winfilter.rs`.
 This tool copies its stdin to stdout while filtering out the Escape sequence `ESC[?1002l` from its input (if it appears at the beginning of the stream).
 Therefore if you pipe the output of `rustpwman` through `winfilter.exe` you can cleanup `rustpwman`'s output in order to